prebid/prebid.github.io/dev-docs/modules/consentManagementGpp.md

 {: .alert.alert-info :}
 In addition to the static approach described above, there is another means to pass already known GPP consent data of a user via the Prebid.js [First Party Data](https://docs.prebid.org/features/firstPartyData.html) feature.
 The values for `gppString` and `applicableSections` can be passed via the `ortb2.regs.gpp` and `ortb2.regs.gpp_sid` fields respectively; other fields in the GPP data object listed above are not available via the `ortb2` structure.
 If the GPP consent module is present and successfully obtains the consent information from the CMP, it will override the GPP values set originally in the `ortb2` object (as we assume the CMP's values will be more up-to-date).
 Please visit the [First Party Data](https://docs.prebid.org/features/firstPartyData.html) page for more overall information and examples.

+Several default expression expressions of GPP strings as activity controls exist or are underway as the GPP adds sections and publishers request additional default expressions.
+For example, see [Prebid Activity Controls -- GPP control module - usnat](/dev-docs/modules/gppControl_usnat.html).
+If no default expression of a string into activity controls exists for a particular section, or the publisher is not satisfied with a particular module's defaults and available overrides, publishers can express the suppressions in the activity control syntax directly.

 ### Examples